neonatura/share_2.x/README.md

 The share library provides the ability to easily establish several standard daemons such as web or email server.
 The daemon uses a combination of specific content, meta file definitions, and shared file data.

+- Virtual Currency
+An implementation of the USDe virtual currency, with a built-in stratum server, is provided via the "shcoind" and "shcoin" programs.

+The "shcoind" runs in a similar fashion to the existing "usded" program available at "https://github.com/usde-project/USDE".
+The "shcoin" program is used in order to provide direct RPC communication with the coin server.
+The stratum server listens on port 9448.

 - Dependencies

+The 'openssl version 1.0.1g' distribution has been included in the directory '/depend/openssl-1.0.1g'.
+This version will automatically be compiled and linked against the shcoind and shcoin programs.

-You must install the 'gcc-java' package in order to provide the "jni.h" gcc header file.
+You must install the 'gcc-java' package in order to provide the "jni.h" gcc header file for the java API to compile correctly.
 To install on linux run 'yum install gcc-java' or 'apt-get install gcc-java'.

 SWIG is optional.
 Pre-built source code has been generated as part of the distritution.